Tornadoes of 2025: April 27–30 (United States)

 An aircraft hangar completely swept away at low-end EF2 intensity in Seymour Airport.

-A tornado outbreak lasting 4 days took place across parts of the Midwest, Southern United States, and Great Plains regions of the US from April 27–30.
+A tornado outbreak lasting four days took place across parts of the Midwest, Southern United States, and Great Plains regions of the US from April 27–30.
 On April 27, activity was focused on Nebraska, with several tornadoes, including three rated EF2, being confirmed.
 The Bingham-Ashby tornado in particular was the widest ever confirmed by the National Weather Service in North Platte, at 2200 yd.
-The following day, a moderate risk of severe weather was forecast, driven by a 15% chance for significant tornadoes; this moderate risk was centered on the Upper Midwest region of the United States.
+The following day, a moderate risk for severe weather was forecasted, driven by a 15% chance for significant tornadoes; this moderate risk was centered on the Upper Midwest region of the United States.
 Activity largely failed to materialize, with just 12 tornadoes being confirmed, seven of which occurred in Wisconsin.
 More severe weather occurred the following day, with tornadoes occurring in Oklahoma, Arkansas, Missouri and Texas.
 The strongest of these tornadoes was rated EF3 after tearing through parts of Seymour, Texas, including the Seymour Airport.
 The outbreak concluded the next day, with several more tornadoes being confirmed, including one rated EF2 after damaging multiple farms in Fayette County, Illinois.
 In all, 48 tornadoes were confirmed in this outbreak.